1. User API

 Parameters:

-• x0 – point at which to evaluate profiles, array of shape (n_x, 1)
+• x0 – point of evaluation, array of shape (n_x, 1)

-• x_true – inputs at which y_true is evaluated, array of shape (n_x, m)
+• x_true – true data inputs, array of shape (n_x, m)

-• y_true – true values, array of shape (n_y, m)
+• y_true – true data outputs, array of shape (n_y, m)

 • figsize – figure size